csu-signal/web/about.md

 This is a skill that humans excel at but that even the most sophisticated AI systems still struggle with.
 Try asking your iPhone or Google Home, "What am I pointing at?"
 Because these devices have no model of the surrounding environment, they can't answer the question!

-"Situated grounding" is the process of giving symbols meaning by linking them to entities in the surrounding environment, It allows for a criital feature of language use: decontextualized reference, or the use of a symbol outside the situation where the linked entity is present.
+"Situated grounding" is the process of giving symbols meaning by linking them to entities in the surrounding environment, It allows for a critital feature of language use: decontextualized reference, or the use of a symbol outside the situation where the linked entity is present.
 That is, there doesn't need to be a cat in the room to talk about cats, as long as everyone understands what a cat is and what it does, which they most likely learned by seeing or interacting with a cat somewhere else.</font>

 #### What do we work on?